 The Idea Story

 This type of structure is very simple – it is about looking for and finding new information through the character or characters who are driven to make the discoveries.
-These stories always begin by raising a question.
-They end when the question is answered.
+These stories always begin by asking a question.
+They end when the question has been answered.